microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 * insert position) with the main edit nor with themselves.
 	 *
 	 * Additional text edits should be used to change text unrelated to the
-	 * current cursor position (for example adding an import statement at the
+	 * current cursor position (for example, adding an import statement at the
 	 * top of the file if the completion item will insert an unqualified type).
 	 */
 	additionalTextEdits?: TextEdit[];